Mangarella/BreatheFree/README.md

 ## The Test Case

 Historical pollutant data was taken from 400 users were selected from one major metropolitan city.
 Each pollutant has a resolution of 15 minutes, and varies from 2 years to ~3 months of data depending on the user.
 Total data set is ~1 Gb.
-Looking at 4 separate locations below, we can see this data is going to present a challenge for traditional statistical models for several reasons..
+Looking at 4 separate locations below, we can see this data is going to present a challenge for traditional statistical models for several reasons...

 ![4_location_plot](Images/4_plot_test.png)

 - Little stationarity, very unique behavioral processes (with noise) for each location.
-- Regression error metrics (i.e. RMSE), that are not guaranteed to optimize the classification of toxic events.
+- Regression error metrics (i.e. RMSE) are not guaranteed to optimize the classification of toxic events.
-- A large (32 * 15 min) multi-step forecast is required, and since the reading from intermediate 15 minute time-steps matter, the data cannot be smoothed into a one-step forecasting problem.
+- A large (32 * 15 min = 8 hours) multi-step forecast is required, and since the reading from intermediate 15 minute time-steps matter, the data cannot be smoothed into a one-step forecasting problem.

 ## Turning Forecasting into Classification